Raad-Meryan/EmployeeManagementSystemAssignment/README.md

 ## Project Overview

-This is a .NET Core Web API project that offers a basic Employee Management System with the following features:
+This is a .NET Core Web API project that has a basic Employee Management System:

 - User Login Authentication
 - Employee Management (Add, Update, Delete)